 Are you planning development and have questions?
 Read our FAQs.

 Call 613-253-0006 for a pre-consultation with one of our staff.
 Calls are normally returned within 2 business days.
-Ideally, you contact MVCA at the same time as your local municipality to streamline required approvals.
+Ideally, you should contact MVCA at the same time as your local municipality to streamline required approvals.